 – Receive a Certificate of Participation from the Elisabeth Kübler-Ross Foundation Global, an organization that represents the legacy of a pioneer in the hospice and palliative care movement internationally.

-After you confirm your enrollment, you will receive a link to the Zoom platform within a few days which you can access all classes.
+After you confirm your enrollment, you will receive a link to the Zoom platform within a few days in which you can access all classes.
 Please watch for this link.
 The virtual environment will allow you to:

 - Learn the legacy of a pioneer without leaving your home.
 Please make sure that you have a good internet signal so that you may participate in activities.

-- Receive exclusive certificate, as long as you participate in at least 80% of classes and actively participate in discussions.
+- Receive an exclusive certificate, as long as you participate in at least 80% of classes and actively participate in discussions.